 So why attend one?
-Firstly, a structured course should teach you a wide range of skills.
+Firstly, a structured course should teach you a wide range of skills from knowledgeable and experienced professionals.
 You need to cover hairdressing and barbering, film and theatre makeup, special effects and prosthetic techniques and business training.

 If it’s run by experienced industry professionals who are actively maintaining their contacts, you’ll be placed in real projects where you can demonstrate your skills and compile an impressive portfolio.
 That’s worth far more than several months volunteering on student films.

 You just have to be very careful about picking the right course.
 An evening course at a local college will get you to a very different place than attending the Christine Blundell Make-Up Academy in London, for example.